Elizabeth College, Guernsey: World war period

-At the start of the occupation, the school buildings were home to the States Controlling Committee, but in 1941 the German authorities demanded the use of the school buildings as headquarters and offices.
-A strongroom bunker was built inside what is now the AJ Perrot room, which remains to this day, albeit without the door.
-Despite the shortages in staff, facilities and money, there were still a number of scholastic successes over this period, with eight pupils receiving scholarships to the University of Oxford.
-The official liberation announcement by Brigadier Alfred Ernest Snow was made from the steps of the school in 1945 to a crowd of cheering locals, although it was not until August that the boys were able to return home to continue their education at College.
-German prisoners of war were tasked with cleaning up and repairing the damage to the building, which was not as bad as had been feared initially.
+At the start of the occupation, the school buildings were home to the States Controlling Committee, but in 1941 the German authorities demanded the use of the school buildings as its headquarters.
+A strongroom bunker was built inside what is now the 'AJ Perrot' room, which remains to this day, albeit without the door.
+Despite the shortages in staff, facilities and money, eight pupils receiving scholarships to the University of Oxford in this period.
+The official liberation announcement by Brigadier Alfred Ernest Snow was made from the steps of the school in 1945 to a crowd of cheering locals.
+However, it was not until August that boys were able to return home and continue their education on island.
+German prisoners of war were tasked with cleaning up and repairing the damage to the building, which was not as bad as feared initially.